Girls volleyball week in review

 Belle Smith, a three-sport star who also dominates in basketball and lacrosse, recorded her 2,000th career dig in Westhampton’s 3-0 win over Amityville in Suffolk League VI.
 This is her sixth year starting on varsity.

-“It’s awesome,” Smith said.
-“Last year, I hit 1,000.
+“It’s awesome,” Smith said. “[Two years ago], I hit 1,000.
 So to be able to reach another milestone like that, it’s really exciting.
 It’s something I always had a goal of.”

 This was after she recorded 99 digs in a 3-2 loss to East Hampton earlier in the week.